sarthaksarkar/Predicting-the-chances-in-Titanic-using-ML/README.md

 # Predicting-the-chances-in-Titanic-using-ML
-I have done this project completely from scratch using python
+Coded the classifier from scratch without using any machine learning library, using the concepts of probability and statistics.